 sources, as well as any internal data.

-By including data from the electoral roll, utility companies,
+By including data from the electoral role, utility companies,

 email providers, phone companies, the Post Office etc and overlaying their own existing

 customer data, businesses will be able to identify any changes that could

 suggest a heightened risk of money laundering.
 For example, a change of address